Explanation Of The Types Of Eyeglass Lenses Available

 Single Vision Eyeglass Lenses

-“Single vision” means that the prescription in the lens is designed for one specific distance.
+“Single vision” eyeglasses are the type of eyeglass lenses where the lens is designed for one specific distance.
 Single vision commonly refers to ‘distance eyeglasses’ and ‘reading eyeglasses’.

 Reading glasses are used for closer distances such as reading a book, looking at a menu, cell phone, and sometimes a computer.
-In many cases, reading glasses will blur distance vision, and will need to be removed when looking far away.
-It is important to note that there is a difference between the magnifying reading glasses that are sold in a pharmacy or grocery store, and glasses with a prescription dispensed by an optometrist doctor.
+In many cases, the lenses in reading glasses will blur distance vision, so the eyeglasses will need to be removed when looking far away.
+It is important to note that there is a difference between the magnifying reading glasses that are sold in a pharmacy or grocery store, and reading glasses with a prescription dispensed by an optometrist or eye doctor.

-Progressive addition lenses are sometimes referred to as a “no line bifocal”.
+Progressive addition lenses are sometimes referred to as a “no line bifocal” glasses.
 Progressive eyeglasses have a graduated change in the lens from distance, to intermediate, to near without any lines in the lenses.

-Our Markham optometrists fit all of our children’s eyeglasses with a special lens material that passes safety standard testing.
-In addition to being impact resistant, this lens material is also thin, lightweight, offers UV protection and includes a high quality scratch resistant coating.
+Our Markham optometrists fit all types of eyeglass lenses for children with a special lens type that passes safety standard testing.
+In addition to being impact resistant, this eyeglass lens material is also thin, lightweight, offers UV protection, and includes a high quality scratch resistant coating.

-If you are unsure of the type of eyeglasses you need for yourself, your child or for another family member, our eye specialists can help.
+If you are unsure of the type of eyeglass lenses you need for yourself, your child, or for another family member, our eye specialists can help.

-To learn more about what eyeglass lens type would be best for your, book an appointment with our Markham Optometrists Dr. David Innamorato or Dr. Krista Innamorato.
+To learn more about what eyeglass lens type would be best for your, book an appointment with our Markham Optometrists Dr. David Innamorato, Dr. Krista Innamorato, or Dr. Mark Innamorato.